Trade directory · Hilo metro · Hawaii

 Meet experience requirements

-Document 4 years of HVAC experience or complete approved apprenticeship program.
-Maintain records of employment, training certificates, and work verification from supervisors or employers.
+Document 4 years HVAC experience or complete approved apprenticeship program.
+Gather employment records, supervisor references, and trade school certificates.

 01/05